IOB Q4FY26 Net Profit Jumps 43.20% to ₹1,505 Crore; Analysts' Meet on May 8

 | MSME Credit: | +13.08% YoY | ₹50,107 crore |

 Domestic CASA ratio increased to 41.46% while global CASA ratio stood at 40.99%.
-The strong performance in Retail, Agriculture & MSME segments demonstrates the bank's focus on diversified lending portfolio.
+The strong performance in Retail, Agriculture & MSME segments demonstrates the bank's focus on a diversified lending portfolio.

 Capital Adequacy and Digital Initiatives